-Instructors: Profs.
-Madigan and Bishop
+Instructors: Prof. Bishop and Mr. Bullerwell

-Introduction to problem-solving methods, algorithm development, and a high level programming language.
-Emphasis is on designing, coding, debugging, and documenting programs.
+Introduction to problem-solving methods and algorithm development.
+Emphasis is on designing, coding, debugging, and documenting programs, using BASIC.
+This is not a credit course for students who have a credit for MP 220.